GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/02-networking-nva/README.md

 - the "trusted hub" VPC centralizes the external connectivity towards trusted network resources (e.g. to on-prem, other cloud environments and the spokes), and it is ready to host cross-environment services like CI/CD, code repositories, and monitoring probes
 - the "spoke" VPCs allow partitioning workloads (e.g. by environment like in this setup), while still retaining controlled access to central connectivity and services
 - Shared VPCs in both hub and spokes split management of network resources into specific (host) projects, while still allowing them to be consumed from the workload (service) projects
-- the design also lends itself to easy DNS centralization, both from on-premises to cloud and from cloud to on-prem
+- the design facilitates DNS centralization

-Connectivity between the hub and the spokes is established via [VPC network peerings](https://cloud.google.com/vpc/docs/vpc-peering), which offer a uncapped bandwidth, lower latencies, at no additional costs and with a very low management overhead.
+Connectivity between the hub and the spokes is established via [VPC network peerings](https://cloud.google.com/vpc/docs/vpc-peering), which offer uncapped bandwidth, lower latencies, at no additional costs and with a very low management overhead.
 Different ways of implementing connectivity, and related pros and cons, are discussed below.

-The following diagram shows the high-level design and it should be used as a reference for the following sections.
-The final number of subnets, and their IP addressing design will depend on the user-specific requirements, and it can be easily changed via variables or external data files, without any need to edit the actual code.
+The diagram shows the high-level design and it should be used as a reference throughout the following sections.
+The final number of subnets, and their IP addressing will depend on the user-specific requirements.
+It can be easily changed via variables or external data files, without any need to edit the code.

 <p align="center">
   <img src="diagram.svg" alt="Networking diagram">